PetarKing/butler-assistant/README.md

     - **Fallback Search:** If semantic search is disabled, the agent can still list all files to find information.
   - **Chat Commands:** Dynamically switch to a high-power model, enter private mode to disable logging, reset the conversation, or quit.
   - **Dynamic Community Tools:** Easily extend Sebastian's capabilities by loading tools from the `langchain-community` library (e.g., Arxiv, Wikipedia) via a simple configuration.
+  - **Standardized MCP Tool Support:** Connect to a growing ecosystem of external tools (e.g., advanced web search with Tavily, crypto prices, file system access) through the Model Context Protocol (MCP), a new standard for AI agent tooling.
 - **Memory & Persistence**
   - **Core Memory:** A dedicated "golden note" provides the agent with persistent, foundational knowledge about your preferences, key facts, and standing instructions.
   - **Session summaries** are automatically stored as notes in your Obsidian vault.